-Ever since Harvard University established it in 1908, the master’s of business administration (MBA) has been the most well-known and popular degree for a career in business.
+Ever since Harvard University established the master’s of business administration (MBA) in 1908, the degree has been the most well-known and popular one for a career in business.

 A master’s in industrial-organizational (IO) psychology is one such specialized business degree that has gained significantly in popularity over the past decade.